Keeping England's heritage alive in Kent!

 The Wadard Morris Men were formed in Farningham in 1977 when The Hartley Morris men left the Pied Bull for Wrotham.
 Several members of the club who were also members of Skinners Rats were using a recording studio at the Pied Bull and not wishing to loose this facility, they decided to stay in Farningham.
-The Founder members were Pete Hicks and his Father Tom, Barrie Laing, Pete "Blossom" Currie.
+The Founder members were Pete Hicks and his father Tom, Barrie Laing, Pete "Blossom" Currie.
 They were joined by John Kelly, John Studley, Tim Ash, Andrew and Roger Hearn, Julian Audsley, and Dave Grabham, Of these, only John Kelly, is still a dancing member.
-[June 2007] The side practised and first danced at The Pied Bull Farningham, Kent (England).
-It also held its first Ale there.
+[October 2013] The side practised and first danced at The Coach House, at The Pied Bull Farningham, Kent (England).
+The first Wadard Morris Ale was also held at the Coach House.

-Our badge is based on the design of the weather-vane on the village hall at Farningham which is in turn based on the tapestry representation.
+Our badge is based on the depiction of Wadard on the Bayeux Tapestry and is also used as the the design of the weather-vane on the village hall at Farningham .
 Wadard and his land-holdings in Kent are also mentioned in the domesday survey.

-Over the past 30 years we have regulary danced at Pubs throughout the Darent Valley during the summer months.
-We can be seen dancing at Dawn 0532 at Eynsford ford each year on May 1st.
+Over the past 37 years we have regulary danced at Pubs throughout the Darent Valley during the summer months.
+We can be seen dancing at Dawn 0532 at Eynsford Ford each year on May 1st.
 This has become "traditional" event always watched by an enthusiastic audience who come for the dancing, singing and in recent years our charity "Duck Race", and of course our hospitality.

 The Wadard Morris Men have travelled around the country as guests of many other clubs dancing in very many places making and meeting many friends, The Saddleworth Rushcart Festival based in Uppermill near Oldham and hosted By The Saddleworth Morris Men, is an event where Wadard are regularly represented and often have a full dancing side.